balayher/RoleListGenerator/README.md

 - Random Neutral
 - Any

 Next, you will be asked if you want to load your role options from a .json file.
 If yes, you will be prompted to enter the name of the .json file to use.
 The structure of this .json file will be detailed below.
 If you don't want to load from a file (or if there's an error when loading from the file), you will be prompted for each option.
 Entering anything other than y, yes, n, or no will result in the default value listed below.
+You will also have the option to save your options to options.json for future use (note that this will overwrite your current options.json file).
 These options include:

 - Do you want a guaranteed Jailor? *(default: no)*
 - Do you want a guaranteed Godfather? *(default: no)*